yanisdib/aspasia/README.md

 **_Penpals network application using Google design_**

 This repository won't be updated for a moment.
 I'm developing a more interesting app idea at the moment.
-Please refer to the repository "Emanon".

 ## **Features**